 In fact, I thought babies just fall asleep when they needed to.
 No wonder I ended up having an overtired baby instead, one who couldn’t get himself to fall asleep no matter how exhausted he was.

 Here’s the thing: parenting takes practice, and as a first-time mom, it shouldn’t come as a shock that you can’t always tell when he’s sleepy.
 In fact, I eventually stopped relying on sleepy cues to decide it was time to put my baby down.

 Instead, I put him down by the clock.

-I kept track of how long he’d been awake, and based his next nap from the time he woke up.
-For instance, if he woke up at 9am, I’d put him down at 10:30am.
+I kept track of how long his wake time had been and based his next nap from the time he woke up.
+For instance, if he woke up at 9am, I’d put him down at 11am.
 The younger the baby, the shorter the time he should be awake.